philiplb/CRUDlexSilex2Sample/README.md

 ## Setup

-Just import the CRUDlexSample.sql, set your database-settings in the web/index.php, adjust the web/.htaccess and open it in your browser.
+Just run composer update, import the CRUDlexSample.sql, set your database settings in the web/index.php, adjust the web/.htaccess and open it in your browser.

 [Visit CRUDlex!](https://github.com/philiplb/CRUDlex)